shashank-srikant/data-nlp-exercise/README.md

 - Reddit

 For each of these three sources, you can decide any two public groups and gather information from it.
+Note:
-Note: for each source, there could be multiple discussions that you gather.
+For each source, there could be multiple discussions that you gather.
+Also, for each discussion, there could be multiple comments that offer diverse views on the topic.

 ## Task 3 - Analyze gathered information
-For the discussions that you gather in Task 2, summarize the information being discussed.
+For the discussions that you gather in Task 2, summarize what is being discussed in each discussion.
 What can you analyze about this information?
 Can you provide:
-- The main highlights or summary of the overall discussions.
-This could be a summary across multiple discussions that may have happened.
-- What is the sentiment of this discussion?
-Are people happy, unhappy, dissatisfied, etc.?
+- Remember, each discussion can comprise multiple comments.
+Each comment can offer a diverse and different viewpoint on the topic.
+How will you summarize these diverse viewpoints?
-- What is it that people are demanding for?
+- Can you figure out what is it that people are demanding for?
 What is the actionable needs that people are expressing.
+- Of the diverse views being discussed, are there some that are positive, and some that are negative?
+Can you identify those?

-Can you gather more information?
-What is the best way to present this information?
+- What is the best way to present this information?
+How will you ensure the summaries of the different viewpoints that you gather are accurate?

 Hint: Use an LLM to gather these insights.